Echo Point Lookout: Stunning Views of the Three Sisters

 The visitor centre offers more information about the Blue Mountains in general and about the Three Sisters more specifically.

-If you’re not too familiar with the Blue Mountains, it’s worthwhile to visit the information centre before exploring the area.
+If you’re a first-time visitor to the Blue Mountains, we strongly recommend going to the information centre before exploring the area.

 Walks at Echo Point

-Echo Point is not only great for sightseeing, but it’s also the starting point for, and a major stop along, various Blue Mountains walks.
+Echo Point is not only great for sightseeing, but it’s also the starting point for (and a major stop along) various walking trails.

 1. Echo Point to Three Sisters